-Probate Advice for Executors and Administrators Dealing With Deceased Estates.
+Probate Advice For Executors And Administrators Dealing With Deceased Estates

-You may have arrived at this page after reading HMRC guidelines or because you have been requested by your solicitor to obtain an official typed, written probate valuation report, produced on headed note paper, which confirms to the authorities the value of the goods and chattels of the estate for probate purposes.
+You may have arrived at this page after reading HMRC guidelines or because you have been requested by your solicitor to obtain an official typed, written probate valuation report, produced on headed note paper, which confirms to the authorities the open market value of the goods and chattels of the estate for probate purposes.

 It is difficult to know where to begin when faced with the house contents, personal possessions and belongings of a relative, beloved friend or client, but there are a number of practical considerations which arise from a bereavement, and with our many years of experience, we can assist you by reducing the administrative burden involved.